AntonieV/fprdg1/README.md

 [![Build Status](https://travis-ci.org/AntonieV/fprdg1.svg?branch=master)](https://travis-ci.org/AntonieV/fprdg1)

 In this workflow the abundances of transcipts are quantified using kallisto and analysed with sleuth.
-The resulting data ist analysed further with the tools seaborn, scikit-learn, ComplexHeatmap and Pizzly to create summarizing plots and tables that can be stored in the folder `plots` after execution.
+The resulting data ist analysed further with the tools seaborn, scikit-learn, ComplexHeatmap and Pizzly to create summarizing plots and tables that can be found in the folder `plots` after execution.

 ## Authors